-EXCEPTION: If your organization has its own formal, written travel policy, your event submissions can reflect that policy instead of the rates in the chart above.
+EXCEPTION: If your organization has its own formal, written travel policy, your event submissions can reflect that policy instead of the rates in table 3.
 In these instances, state that you have a formal, written travel policy, and clearly explain the rates in the policy and how the corresponding numbers in your submission were derived.